Uncle Fester: Character

+Uncle Fester smiling, enjoying a movie, while the rest of the audience weeps.

 In the original 1960s sitcom, Fester is said to be Morticia's maternal uncle (his name rhymes with that of Morticia's mother, Hester).
 However, from the 1970s onward, he is Gomez's brother.
-Despite being very close, he admits to sometimes “despising” Gomez and can be jealous of his relationship with Morticia, often trying to find love, with chaotic consequences.
-In all adaptations, he is either uncle or great-uncle to Wednesday and Pugsley.
+Despite being very close, he admits to sometimes "despising" Gomez and can be jealous of his relationship with Morticia, often trying to find love, with chaotic consequences.
+In all adaptations, he is either uncle or grand-uncle to Wednesday and Pugsley.
 He is known as "Tío Fétido" in Spain, "Tío Lucas" in other Spanish-speaking countries, and "Fétide" in France.
 In Brazil, he has two names: "Tio Chico" (in most adaptations) and "Tio Funéreo" (Broadway musical and live-action movies).

 In the series Wednesday, Fester still possesses his electric powers and a great affection for his niece, but is portrayed as more roguish, appearing at Nevermore Academy looking for a place to hide out from the law, saying that he used to keep Gomez on his toes by dropping "from the ceiling, with a dagger clutched between my teeth".